Business

 Fall/Spring, 3 credit hours

-Applied Organizational Management emphasizes individuals’ and groups’ behavior in organizations.
-The rationale for the existence of organizations is discussed with the strategic objectives of improving productivity, performance, effectiveness and efficiency to accomplish missions.
-Theories of management and organizations will be examined.
+This course emphasizes individuals’ and groups’ behavior in organizations.
+The rationale for the existence of organizations is discussed with the strategic objectives of improving productivity, performance, effectiveness, and efficiency to accomplish goals.
+Theories of human behavior in organizations will be examined.
 Additional topics covered will include group development, group decision making and problem solving, leadership roles, power and politics within organizations.
-Other important areas of analysis will be the norms and values of groups, group power influence, coalition formulation and organizational culture.
-Three hours lecture per week.
+Other important areas of analysis will be the norms and values of groups, group power, influence, coalition formation and organizational culture.

 Prerequisites: Intro. to Business (BSAD 100) and junior level status or permission of instructor.